 Opportunity overview—delivery by web conference

-> The Department of Education International supports the development of our students as global citizens by providing opportunities for students to participate in youth forums, offered by the Asia Education Foundation (AEF).
+The Department of Education International supports the development of our students as global citizens by providing opportunities for primary and secondary students to participate in youth forums, offered by the Asia Education Foundation (AEF).

-> Go Global programs provide students with the opportunity to:
+Go Global programs provide students with the opportunity to:

 - understand the importance of global competencies and capabilities in Asia and other regions

 - explore future pathways for their higher education and career

 - deepen their understanding of local, regional and global issues and consider their role in taking action in the local community, and

 - explore the range of options available to young Australians to further their global competence.